manifold-systems/manifold/docs/articles/preprocessor.md

   out.println("BAZ");
 #endif
 ```

+Finally notice the use of `#error` to respond to an invalid state regarding `MY_API_X`.
+This directive produces a
+compile-time error at the location of its use.
+It's perfect for detecting and reporting a misconfigured build at
+*compile-time*.

 # Conclusion

 Manifold reimagines the time-tested C/C++ preprocessor as a more effective means to meet today's conditional compilation
 demands.
-Use it to easily and quickly build multiple targets from a single codebase.
-Define and use symbols from a
+It directly integrates with your Java compiler so you can quickly and easily build multiple targets from a
-variety of sources including properties files and environment settings to control which parts of your source belong in
+single codebase.
+You can define and use symbols from a variety of sources including properties files and environment
+settings to conditionally compile every aspect of your source code.
+Using plugin support for IntelliJ IDEA you can
-the target.
-With Manifold support in IntelliJ IDEA you can visualize exactly how your code reacts to preprocessor
-directives and symbols you use.
+visualize exactly how your code reacts to the preprocessor directives and symbols you use.
 [Try it out](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-preprocessor)
 and [let us know what you think](https://gitter.im/manifold-systems/community)!

 Check out the [Manifold project](https://github.com/manifold-systems/manifold) for more Java goodness.